Battle of Kamdesh: Aftermath

-Eight U.S. soldiers were killed and 27 wounded; eight Afghan soldiers were wounded, along with two Afghan private security guards.
-The U.S. military estimated that 150 Taliban insurgents were also killed as a result of repulsing the assault.
+Nine U.S. soldiers were killed and 27 wounded; eight Afghan soldiers were wounded, along with two Afghan private security guards.

 American forces had already planned to pull out of the area as part of a plan to move forces to more densely populated areas, so closure of the base was imminent when the attack occurred.
 The attack accelerated those plans, with the troops' departure taking place so quickly after the battle that some munitions were abandoned.
 The outpost's depot was promptly looted by the insurgents and bombed on October 6 by a B-1 bomber in an effort to destroy the lethal munitions left behind.

 On October 5 and 6, Coalition troops conducted operations in the area in an attempt to locate and destroy the Taliban forces responsible for the attack on the outposts.
-Another 10 Afghan soldiers and several Taliban were killed during these operations.
+Another 10 Afghan soldiers, coalition troops, and several Taliban were killed during these operations.